-At the time, I was completely clueless about poutine and that left me puzzled since I’m Canada’s neighbor.
+At the time, I was completely clueless about it and that left me puzzled since I’m Canada’s neighbor.

-Needless to say, poutine and I have become well acquainted over the years.
+Needless to say, we have become well acquainted since then.

-Although, after discovering poutine I’m wondering what other yummy foods I’m missing out on.
+Although, after discovering poutine I’m wondering what other delicious foods I’m missing out on.

 I knew I was going to have to try making these at home.
 It really isn’t difficult I’d just never thought about putting these ingredients together.